-20. Qualified zone academy bonds (QZABs) (as modified)
+17. Qualified zone academy bonds (QZABs) - allocation of bond limitation

 QZABs are a form of tax credit bond which offer the holder a Federal tax credit instead of interest.
-QZABs can be used to finance renovations, equipment purchases, course material development, and teacher training within a qualified zone academy.
+QZABs can be used to finance renovations, equipment purchases, developing course material, and training teachers and personnel at a qualified zone academy.
 In general, a qualified zone academy is any public school (or academic program within a public school) below college level that is located in an empowerment zone or enterprise community and is designed to cooperate with businesses to enhance the academic curriculum and increase graduation and employment rates.
-The bill extends the QZAB program through 2015, providing \$400 million in bond volume, and clarifying that QZAB allocations after 2010 do not have a direct-pay option.
-The bill also reduces the private sector charitable contributions requirement from 10 percent to 5 percent of the face amount of the QZABs issued.
-A two-year extension of this provision is estimated to cost \$284 million over 10 years.
+The bill extends the QZAB program through 2015 providing \$400 million in bond volume.
+A two year extension of this provision is estimated to cost \$251 million over 10 years.

-21. Three-year depreciation for racehorses
+18. Three-year depreciation for racehorses

 The modification extends for two years, through 2015, the three year cost recovery period for all race horses.
-A two-year extension of this provision is estimated to cost \$9 million over 10 years.
+A two year extension of this provision is estimated to cost \$9 million over 10 years.

-22. 15-year straight-line cost recovery for qualified leasehold improvements, qualified restaurant buildings and improvements, and qualified retail improvements
+19. 15-year straight-line cost recovery for qualified leasehold improvements, qualified restaurant buildings and improvements, and qualified retail improvements

 The bill extends for two years, through 2015, the temporary 15-year cost recovery period for certain leasehold, restaurant, and retail improvements, and new restaurant buildings, which are placed in service before January 1, 2016.
 The extension is effective for qualified property placed in service after December 31, 2013.
-A two-year extension of this provision is estimated to cost \$4.8 billion over 10 years.
+A two year extension of this provision is estimated to cost \$4.8 billion over 10 years.